 Commencement Housing Assistant

-The Commencement Housing Assistant (CHA) is a full-time, undergraduate student who -- under the supervision and direction of the Complex Director of Few and Evans Halls -- serves as an administrator, facilities liaison, role model, customer service representative, and team member for the Commencement Weekend guests of Few and Evans Halls.
-The CHA, in partnership with the Resident Advisor (RA) Staff, works to create and maintain a healthy environment for the Commencement Weekend guests as well as the smaller number of remaining students within the building.
+The Commencement Housing Assistant (CHA) is a full-time, undergraduate student who -- under the supervision and direction of the Complex Director of Raoul Hall -- serves as an administrator, facilities liaison, role model, customer service representative, and team member for the Commencement Weekend guests of Raoul Hall.
+The CHA, in partnership with the Resident Advisor (RA) staff, works to create and maintain a healthy environment for the Commencement Weekend guests as well as the smaller number of remaining students within the building.
 In carrying out his/her/hir duties, the CHA is expected to treat other students, supervisors, fellow employees, and Commencement Weekend guests with courtesy and respect.

 Responsibilities shall include but are not limited to: